The Commercial Lead Trumpet Player: How to sound like the Pros

 Some of My Favorite Musical Excerpts from Commercial Music:

 Use the checklist above to be able to perform each excerpt.
 Picking 10 or so excerpts will give a player a varied perspective on what is out there musically in commercial music.
-This does not cover the entire repertoire, but it does provide a launching point and covers the styles most seen.
+These 10 excerpts do not cover the entire repertoire, but they do provide a launching point and cover the styles most seen.
 Once you can play these 10 selections, continue this process until it becomes rare for you to be stylistically puzzled on a gig or session.
-I find that people I coach are notably more comfortable after learning just these 10 musical excerpts.
+I find that people I coach are notably more comfortable after learning just these 10 musical excerpts or a list of 10 varied excerpts of a similar nature.

 1. Boogie Wonderland, by Earth, Wind, and Fire - Features a number of stylistic specifics that are a must to make this tune sound right.
 Listen to the recording and make the necessary markings in the part so you can play it like the original.
 This part is a transcription.